JimLynchCodes/AngularJS-UGAT/README.md

 Live Site: [https://ng-nj.github.io/ng-nj.org/](#https://ng-nj.github.io/ng-nj.org/)

 This is the official home page for NG-NJ.
 This site began as a side project by Jim Lynch.
 It was built on AngularJS 1.4 and was scaffolded with the Gulp-Angular yeoman generator.
-This was the first project to be officially recognised as a Triplex Testing Project.
+This was the first project to be officially recognised as an UGAT Project.

 <div name="Closing Thoughts"></div>
 ## Part 7: Closing Thoughts

-<div name="The Mythical Fourth Plex"></div>
+<div name="The Mythical Fourth Test"></div>
-### The Mythical "Fourth Plex"
+### The Mythical "Fourth Type" of Automates Test
 Triplex testing is based on the three core types of automated testing: acceptance tests, e2e tests, and unit tests.
 Armed with these, you're capable of incredibly solid coverage of your entire application.
 Often the unsual tests such as exploratory and smoke tests as grouped into the e2e testing category (as they should be).
 However, there are times when another method of automated testing emerges that doesn't fit into any of the three categories, and this is sometimes referred to as, "a fourth plex".
 For example,  [percy.io](https://percy.io/) is a tool for "visual regression testing" that can alert you of any unwanted visual changes from css or anything else.
 As new tools emerge and you find use cases for them in your work it would be silly not to take advantage of them.
 Just keep the core theories of Triplex testing in mind and view and fourth plex as an additional weapon in your automated testing arnesal.